bigtreetech/docs/docs/Octopus MAX EZ.md

 make menuconfig
 ```

-Compile with the configuration shown below (if the options below are not available, please update your Klipper source code to the newest version).
+Compile with the configuration shown below (if the options below are not available, please update your Klipper source code to the latest version).

 <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Software38.png width="450"/>